roser-one/sanerebels.com/about.md

 ## Manifest

-You have a Ferrari engine.
-You are driving it with bicycle brakes.

 We built incredible technology to save time.
 Then we spent that time acting like the technology.
 We optimized for speed but lost the direction.
 Most founders try to scale a vision on top of manual labor.
 They hire more people to solve process problems.
 That is not scaling.
 That is bloating.

 Authenticity without infrastructure is just noise.